ay-ay-vasilev/SDL2Game/README.md

 5. Scene manager to "switch" levels

 My plan:
-- Add an attack animation for a human.
 - Add a simple health system.
 - Add a simple AI system.
 - Add a simple menu screen + UI system.